 The St. Romedio sanctuary is one of the most particular sanctuaries in Europe

-The Saint Romedio sanctuary is near the village San Zeno in the Val di Non and it is the most interesting example of medieval Christian art in the Trentino region.
+The Saint Romedio sanctuary near the village of Sanzeno in the Val di Non is the most interesting example of medieval Christian art in Trentino.

 Contact info